Islamic State militants kill 16 Iraqi soldiers on Syria border

 A tribal leader in the Islamic State-controlled town of Rutba, 80 miles (130 km) southeast of al-Waleed, said the fighters seized guns and vehicles and brought them back to Rutba, firing guns in celebration as they arrived.

-While they have lost some ground in other parts of the country, Islamic State fighters have sought to maintain momentum in Anbar, attacking the centre of the provincial capital Ramadi last week.
+While they have lost some ground in other parts of the country, Islamic State fighters have sought to maintain momentum in Anbar, attacking the center of the provincial capital Ramadi last week.

 A month ago they killed hundreds of members of the Albu Nimr tribe, which had opposed them in the province.